akhil27051999/Deployment-of-3-Tier-Application/README.md

-PROJECT : Three Tier Microservices Architechture From Development to Production
+# PROJECT : Three Tier Microservices Architechture From Development to Production

+## Project Summary
 This project demonstrates a real-time DevOps workflow by deploying a 3-tier application (Frontend, Backend, and Database) on AWS using Docker, Kubernetes, GitHub Actions, GitLab, ArgoCD, Prometheus, and Grafana.

-Project Structure
+## Project Structure
 '''
 devops-project/
 │